awsdocs/amazon-connect-admin-guide/doc_source/check-voice-id.md

 ## Configuration tips<a name="check-voice-id-tips"></a>

-When you create a contact flow that uses this block, add these blocks in the following order:
+When you create a flow that uses this block, add these blocks in the following order:

 1. [Set Voice ID](set-voice-id.md) block\.